TejasVarute/Notes/React-JS.md

 - It is a tool for building UI components.
 - `Components` -

   - Components are the building blocks of a React app.
-Each components is a small piece of code that does one specific thing.
+Each component is a small piece of code that does one specific thing.
-  - In simple words, Components are the reusable peaces of a website which helps us to manage how the site behaves by user interactions.
+  - In simple words, Components are the reusable pieces of a website which helps us to manage how the site behaves based on user interactions.

 - `Virtual DOM` -

-  - DOM is stands for Document Object Model.
+  - DOM stands for Document Object Model.
   - Updates the part of a page where it is needed.
 No full page refresh.
   - Superfast and responsive, even with complex interactions.